oflorez/HumanGenomeAssemblies/README.md

 straglr.py input.bam /fdb/igenomes/Homo_sapiens/UCSC/hg38/Sequence/WholeGenomeFasta/genome.fa output --min_support 1 --min_cluster_size 1 --loci target_region.txt
 ```

 Upon completion, the process will generate two files: output.bed and output.tsv.
 The latter, output.tsv, will be utilized for consolidating the tandem repeats detected by read, corresponding to each assembly sample.
+If users need more information about the tool, they can visit its GitHub page at: https://github.com/bcgsc/straglr